Taylor Swift's 'Eras Tour' Outfits: Every Single Look She Wears

 Just like the Red and Midnights eras, Swift also has an on-stage costume change.
 For "I Can Do It With a Broken Heart," a song charting how the superstar coped with personal loss while staging the biggest tour in pop music history, she's stripped down and dressed back up in a tuxedo jacket and co-ord set, also by Vivienne Westwood.

-The Surprise Song Set
+The Acoustic Surprise Song Set

 The surprise songs are arguably Swifties' most-anticipated moment during the Eras Tour.
 Swift pulls on a watercolor wrap dress and strides out to center stage with her guitar to play two acoustic songs (or even mash-ups) that differ from show to show.
-Initially, Swift wore one of four dresses—in red, green, or yellow—by Jessica Jones that matched the color scheme of her 1989 co-ord set.
+Initially, Swift wore one of four dresses—in red, green, yellow, or blue—by Jessica Jones that matched the color scheme of her 1989 co-ord set.
 Longtime fans will remember that Jones designed many of the outfits Swift wore on the original 1989 world tour.

 Then Swift changed up her set list, and also swapped in a new designer, for the European leg of the tour.
 When The Tortured Poets Department moved into the pre-acoustic set slot, the singer tapped Roberto Cavalli to design seven plissé fabric dresses with a high-low hem and gradated, ombré fabric.
 These pieces easily slide on over the two-piece set Swift finishes her TTPD set wearing, and match the ethereal energy of the tour's most intimate moment.
+At the Miami shows, Swift introduced three multicolor versions, using different shades to subtly reference how she brings all her eras together within the acoustic set.

 The 'Midnights' Era

-Unless the final leg of the tour comes with a switch-up to the finale, Taylor Swift closes out the Eras Tour with seven songs from her Grammy-winning album Midnights.
-She opens the set in a faux fur Oscar de la Renta coat and sequin T-shirt dress evoking the hazy, '70s aesthetic of her "Lavender Haze" and "Anti-Hero" music videos.
+Taylor Swift closes out the Eras Tour with seven songs from her Grammy-winning album Midnights.
+She opens the set in a faux fur coat and sequin T-shirt dress evoking the hazy, '70s aesthetic of her "Lavender Haze" and "Anti-Hero" music videos.
+Sometimes they come from Oscar de la Renta; other times, they're designed by Jenny Packham.

 Halie LeSavage is the senior fashion and beauty news editor at Marie Claire, where she assigns, edits, and writes stories for both sections.
 Halie is an expert on runway trends, celebrity style, emerging fashion and beauty brands, and shopping (naturally).
 In over seven years as a professional journalist, Halie’s reporting has ranged from fashion week coverage spanning the Copenhagen, New York, Milan, and Paris markets, to profiles on industry insiders including stylist Alison Bornstein and J.Crew womenswear creative director Olympia Gayot, to breaking news stories on noteworthy brand collaborations and beauty launches.
 (She can personally confirm that Bella Hadid’s Ôrebella perfume is worth the hype.)
 She has also written dozens of research-backed shopping guides to finding the best tote bags, ballet flats, and more.
 Most of all, Halie loves to explore what trends—like the rise of doll-like Mary Janes or TikTok’s 75 Hard Style Challenge—can say about culture writ large.
 (She justifies almost any purchase by saying it’s “for work.”)
 Halie has previously held writer and editor roles at Glamour, Morning Brew, and Harper’s Bazaar.
 Halie has been cited as a fashion and beauty expert in The Cut, CNN Underscored, and Reuters, among other outlets, and appears in newsletters like Selleb and Self-Checkout to provide shopping recommendations.
 In 2022, she was awarded the Hearst Spotlight Award for excellence and innovation in fashion journalism.
 She holds a Bachelor’s Degree in English from Harvard College.
 Outside of work, Halie is passionate about books, baking, and her miniature Bernedoodle, Dolly.
 For a behind-the-scenes look at her reporting, you can follow Halie on Instagram and TikTok.